velocify/angular-styleguide/a1/README.md

 ### Route Resolve Promises
 ###### [Style [Y081](#style-y081)]

+  - Only perform permission-related network calls in activation.
+Avoid any other type of network call in activation.

   - When a controller depends on a promise to be resolved before the controller is activated, resolve those dependencies in the `$routeProvider` before the controller logic is executed.
 If you need to conditionally cancel a route before the controller is activated, use a route resolver.

   - Use a route resolve when you want to decide to cancel the route before ever transitioning to the View.